 - 1. Plug in the power cord. - 2.
-Insert the key in the switch and turn the power on. - 3.
-Rotate the power switch to the ALARM ON position when the temperature drops below the warm alarm setpoint. - 4.
-Allow the unit to reach operating temperature before loading it with any product.
-To stabilize the temperature profile, a 24-hour waiting period is recommended. - 5.
-After the unit has pulled down to the desired operating temperature, turn the three position key switch one turn further clockwise to the Alarm On position.
-(Space Saver units have a separate alarm key switch.) - 6.
-If you have a remote alarm, hook it up at this point (refer to Section 8.3 on page 7). - 7.
-Whether you have a built-in alarm or a customer-installed remote alarm, you should test it following the instructions in Section 8.4 on page 7.
-Alarm setpoints are factory pre-set for 5.5 (warm) and 1.5°C (cold).
+Insert the key in the switch and turn the power on.
+The display will show the actual cabinet temperature. - 3.
+Rotate the power switch to the ALARM ON position when the temperature drops below the warm alarm setpoint. - Allow the unit to reach operating temperature before loading it with any product.
+To stabilize the temperature profile, a 24-hour waiting period is recommended. - After the unit has pulled down to the desired operating temperature, turn the three position key switch one turn further clockwise to the Alarm On position. - 6.
+If you have a remote alarm, hook it up at this point (refer to Section 9.3 on page 7). - 7.
+Whether you have a built-in alarm or a customer-installed remote alarm, you should test it following the instructions in Section 9.4 on page 7.
+Alarm setpoints are factory pre-set for 5.5°C (warm) and 1.5°C (cold).